0xKitsune/bid_ask_service/docs/walkthrough.md

 - Lastly, the `server` module serves this aggregated data to clients via a gRPC stream.

-In the next section, we will delve deeper into how each of these modules function, starting with the exchanges module.
+Throughout this walkthrough, we will dive deeper into how each of these modules function, starting with the exchanges module.

 ## Exchanges